Carbon Reduction Measures

 Planted Area

 Set the percentage of site area, minus the building footprint, which is planted.
-This planted area is assumed to be a low carbon storage landscape, such as no-mow turfgrass or other herbaceous perennials.
+To calculate emissions from the removal of above-ground biomass, C.Scale treats the site as vegetated with regionally-specific "low carbon storage" plants (such as no-mow turfgrass or other herbaceous perennials) at 50% of the site's carrying capacity.
 All unplanted area is assumed to be hardscape.

 High Carbon Storage Planted Area